 Coca-Cola aired a television advertisement in which the commercial director brought a group of people together to dance around and share their love for Coca-Cola.
 It was not until later that they showed how various locations across the country had been documenting those same moments.

 The end of the commercial stated, “Share a Coke with America,” and encouraged viewers to upload their own videos using that hashtag.
-It turns out, this was not an ad at all but rather user-generated content being used by Coca-Cola as part of their marketing strategy for the summer Olympic Games in London.
+It turns out, that this was not an ad at all but rather user-generated content being used by Coca-Cola as part of their marketing strategy for the summer Olympic Games in London.

 Coca-Cola has tapped into users’ natural desire to share their experiences and engage with others on social media platforms for example Facebook, Instagram, YouTube, and Twitter.
 The company has even set up a website to promote the project.

 Chobani hired creative agencies to run “Fage Expeditions.”
 These Expeditions are cross-country trips that allow consumers to create content with the help of a team.
 The teams work to film, edit and distribute user-generated content.
-The idea behind these expeditions is to allow people who can’t make it in person to explore and document their experience through participants’ eyes.
+The idea behind these expeditions is to allow people who can’t make it in person to explore and document their experience through the participants’ eyes.

 This is an example of user-generated content being used by a brand.
 In this case, Chobani uses user-generated content to increase engagement and involve its customer base in its brand.
 User-generated content has benefits such as increasing customer engagement as well as increasing customer loyalty by giving customers a good sense of ownership over the brand.

 This method works for Heineken as it can communicate with the user on a personal level.
 They can talk about experiences and also share them with others.
-It’s also an excellent way to increase brand advocacy as they are able to speak to the brand honestly on what they like and dislike about it.
+It’s also an excellent way to increase brand advocacy as they are able to speak to the brand honestly about what they like and dislike about it.

 It is a perfect platform for them as people often want to hear what other people think of their experiences and opinions of brands.
 This creates a sense of empowerment as they are allowed to express themselves openly through social media.